ANG13T/Rock-Paper-Scissors-CLI/README.md

-# Rock-Paper-Scissors-CLI
+# Rock Paper Scissors CLI 🪨 📄 ✂️
-Play Rock, Paper, Scissors on the command line with this package!
+Play Rock, Paper, Scissors on the command line with this package.
+Have fun!

 # Installation
 Use the package manager [npm](https://www.npmjs.com/) to install this CLI.